 Spend 10 days on a tour of Ethiopia that includes many of its cultural sites and spend time in Lalibela on January 7, otherwise known as Ethiopian Christmas.
 Participate in the Christmas ceremony into the early AM hours in Lalibela and listen to the priests chant at sunrise as you join the locals in this sacred festival.
-Also tour ruins near Gondar, cruise on Lake Tana near Bahir Dar, visit Genete Mariam and rock-hewn churches, and see the sites that have put Axum on the Historic Route map in Ethiopia.
+Also tour ruins near Gondar, cruise on Lake Tana near Bahir Dar, and visit Genete Mariam and rock-hewn churches.
 This main highlights tour of Ethiopia only takes place in January to participate in the Christmas festival there.

 Witness the sacred all-night ceremony at Beta Mariam Church in Lalibela

 Hear the chants and fervent dancing of the white-robed priests and locals

 Tour churches, cathedrals, and markets along the Historic Route

 Cruise on Laka Tana and hike to Blue Nile Waterfall near Bahir Dar

 This morning, transfer back to the airport for your flight to Bahir Dar.
 Transfer to your hotel here, the Kuriftu Resort & Spa Lake Tana.
 Bahir Dar is situated on the southern side of Lake Tana and near the Blue Nile River.
 Settle in to freshen up before an afternoon boat cruise to some of the islands on Lake Tana, home to some of the oldest churches and monasteries in the world.
 Visit the 14th-century monastery Ura Kidane Mihret, most famously known for its painted maqdas and collection of crosses and crowns.
 This afternoon, drive to the village of Tis Isat and see the Blue Nile Falls, a scenic waterfall created by a dam along the river a short drive outside of town.